microsoft/coyote/docs/_learn/ref/Microsoft.Coyote/Configuration/MaxFairSchedulingSteps.md

 ---
 # Configuration.MaxFairSchedulingSteps property

 The maximum scheduling steps to explore for fair schedulers.
-By default there is no bound.
+By default this is set to 100,000 steps.

 ```csharp
 public int MaxFairSchedulingSteps { get; }